Zweih/qp/README.md

 ## features

-- list installed packages with install date/timestamps, dependencies, provisions, reverse dependencies (required by), size on disk, conflicts, replacements, architecture, license, description, build date, package base, package type, validation, packager, optional dependencies, reverse optional dependencies (optional for), groups, and version
+- list installed packages by numerous fields, see all available fields for selection [here](#available-fields-for-selection)
 - query by:
   - field existence
   - explicitly installed packages
-  - packages installed as dependencies
-  - packages required by specified packages
-  - packages that depend upon specified packages
-  - packages that provide specified packages
-  - packages that conflict with specific packages
+  - packages installed as dependencies, required by specified packages, depend upon specified packages, provide specified packages, conflict with specific packages
   - packages that contain specific licenses
-  - specific installation date or date range
+  - installation/build date or date range
   - packages built with specified architectures
   - package size or size range
-  - package names
-  - package description
-  - package packager
+  - package names, descriptions, and packagers
+  - learn more about querying [here](#querying-with-where)
 - sort by:
-  - installation date
+  - installation date and build date
   - package name
   - license
   - size on disk